CDCgov/prime-simplereport/README.md

   - This will run cypress with default values and display Cypress, API, DB, Frontend, and Nginx logs.
 -->

+#### Caveats and known gotchas
+Our e2e are currently very state-dependent, so here are some things to keep in mind when running:
+- tests are expected to be run in order and some specs are dependent on the state produced by previous specs, for example:
+  - `03-conduct_test_spec.js` uses the patient created in `02-add_patient_spec.js`
+  - `04-get_result_from_patient_link_spec.js` uses the patient link generated in `03-conduct_test_spec.js`
-Note that our Cypress tests expect there to only be 1 facility and will fail if there are multiple.
-Additionally, tests are expected to be run in order, so some spec files rely on data generated in previous specs.
+- our tests expect there to only be 1 facility and will fail if there are multiple facilities for whatever org the test user is authenticated into
+- `00-health_check.js` is used in our CI to check that the app is up but fails when running locally with either of the commands listed here
+- `01-organization_sign_up_spec.js` is not re-runnable

 See the [Cypress documentation](https://docs.cypress.io/api/table-of-contents) for writing new tests.
 If you need to generate new Wiremock mappings for external services, see [this wiki page](https://github.com/CDCgov/prime-simplereport/wiki/WireMock).